York Vein & Laser Clinic

 What Causes Varicose Veins?

 Varicose veins start with a weakness of the vein wall.
 Veins dilate, internal valves fail, and blood backs up or reverses flow back into the legs.

 Genetics certainly play a role.
 If you have relatives who have shown varicose veins in their legs, chances are good that you will too.

 Your job could be a factor too.
 People who stand a lot have a history of developing varicose veins, with teachers and hair dressers often suffering from them.

 Being overweight also increases the odds that you will someday develop them.

 Are Varicose Veins Painful?

 In some (but not) all cases, sufferers will experience pain in the area of their varicose veins.
-In instances like this, doctors will recommend the patient takes action to remove them.
+In instances like this, doctors will recommend the patient takes action to eliminate them.

 These people may feel an aching, heaviness, or fatigue in their legs.
 This can feel worse later in the day, prior to menstruation, or after standing for a long time.

 How Do I Treat Varicose Veins?

-Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them removed by an experienced professional.
+Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them treated by an experienced professional.

 Treatments For Varicose Veins*

 Endovenous Laser Ablation (EVLA)

 This technique for permanently eliminating unwanted veins uses insertion of a laser fiber, followed by the application of laser energy to heat and kill the veins.

 It is one of the industry's most trusted techniques, with an impressive success rate of 98-99%.*

-Less than 5% of all treated cases see veins return compared to 30-40% for vien surgery (stripping).
+Less than 5% of all treated cases see veins return compared to 30-40% for vein surgery (stripping).*

 This tried and tested procedure has been popular since the 1940s.
 It uses the injection of various fluids directly into problem veins.
 This produces injury to the vein with resultant closure.*